 Reddit forums turn to cannabis sector as stocks hit new highs

-Feb 10 (Reuters) - Shares in cannabis companies surged on Wednesday, extending a months-long rally due to bets on decriminalization under the Biden administration, as the Reddit trading community behind a recent trading frenzy promoted the stocks.
+Feb 10 (Reuters) - Shares in cannabis companies surged on Wednesday, extending a months-long rally due to bets on decriminalization under the Biden administration, as the Reddit community behind a recent trading frenzy talked up the stocks.

 One post on WallStreetBets, the Reddit forum linked to the past month's surges in GameStop Corp GME.N, AMC Entertainment AMC.N and others, told users that shares of producers Tilray Inc TLRY.O and Aphria Inc APHA.TO have more room to rise.